shuyiwan/Course_Sys_Rec/team/TESTING.md

 3. Jest is now installed as a development dependency in your project.

+## Testing File

+All the frontend testing files are in frontend/src/Tests

 ## Testing

 1. Make sure current project directory is "frontend" in the terminal.